FRC1732/Learning/README.md

 Make a new branch with your group name, then clone this repository into eclipse.
 It has an example of how to use the commands.

-Then you will need to configure the CANids of the motors and figure out which side needs to be inverted.
-Look in the Drivetrain class.

 See the DriveBackWardsTwice and DriveBackwards classes in the command package for an example of using the encoders.

 Here are some resources to look at: